 - Underwear – This will obviously depend on the length of your trip, but I typically would recommend packing around seven or eight pairs and count on doing laundry.
 For bras, I would recommend a mix of “normal” bras, bandeau, and sports bras.

 - Flip Flops – one basic pair of flip flops for the beach and/or showers

-- Trekking sandals – I talk a lot about my favorite Keen trekking sandals, but I swear these have never let me down.
-They’ve been to most continents with me over the years and they did not disappoint in the Dominican Republic.
+- Trekking sandals – I talk a lot about my favorite Keen trekking sandals, but I swear these have never let me down!
+They’ve been to six continents with me over the years and they did not disappoint in the Dominican Republic.
 I wore them around town as well as for exploring caves and hiking.

 - Hat – My much-loved and several years old panama-style hat, which I’m wearing in several photos here, is amazing.
-But, since it’s listing as a product is long gone, I have an alternate recommendation that can be found here and is a #1 best seller.
-As a bonus it claims to be crushable, which mine definitely is not.
+But, since it’s listing as a product is long gone, I have an alternate recommendation that I also own.
+This hat is a #1 best seller.
+As a bonus it is foldable and crushable, which makes packing a breeze.
 You’re welcome.

 - One Kimono – for covering up on the beach or in the city.

 - Scarf / Sarong – Go lightweight!
-I have the dark green option shown here, and I love it.
+I have this dark green one, and I love it.
 Great for the flight or as a beach cover up, or even for an air-conditioned room.